 Pyramided Shell– The main reason why turtle keepers are advised to not overfeed their turtle and to stick to a regular feeding schedule is to prevent overgrowth.

 Overgrowth leads to the scutes on the carapace growing vertically more quickly than they do horizontally.
-When notice early (in the first 2 years of the turtle’s life), shell pyramiding can be corrected.
+When noticed early (in the first 2 years of the turtle’s life), shell pyramiding can be corrected.

-Infection – Skin, shell and ear infection can be both unsightly and harmful to the turtle.
+Infection – Skin, shell, and ear infections can be both unsightly and harmful to the turtle.
 This is usually down to poor husbandry, in particular, unhygienic tank water.
 To prevent this, change the water in the aquarium regularly and provide a powerful filter.

 Cuts and bruises – Pinpointing the cause of a cut or a bruise can be difficult but must be done when your pet black knobbed map turtle appears to have them.
 If it’s a sharp edge in the aquarium, remove the object with a sharp edge.
 If it’s a fellow rank mate causing the bruising and cuts, relocate the aggressive turtle.